Suppressed Density of States in Self-Generated Coulomb Glasses: Numerical studies

-\emph{Numerical studies} - We start by numerically studying the ensemble of metastable states for the model of particles on a half-filled ($\overline{n} = 1/2$) triangular lattice of size $N = L^2$ with periodic boundary conditions, introduced in Ref. \cite{Mahmoudian:2014vh,Rademaker:2016fj} and in Eqn. (\ref{Energy}).
+We start by numerically studying the ensemble of metastable states for the model of particles on a half-filled ($\overline{n} = 1/2$) triangular lattice of size $N = L^2$ with periodic boundary conditions, introduced in Ref. \cite{Mahmoudian:2014vh,Rademaker:2016fj} and in Eqn. (\ref{Energy}).
 The interaction potential contains both a Coulomb tail and nearest-neighbor repulsion, tunable by the parameter $x$,

+The short-range component of the interactions reflects the fact that in realistic sytems, such as the organics, the charge distribution on a single site is not exactly point-like.
+At longer distances, the nontrivial shape of the onsite orbitals can be neglected and we regain the standard Coulomb term.

-The long-range nature of the Coulomb interaction is taken care of using Ewald summation.\cite{1996CoPhC..95...73T} When only nearest neighbor interactions in the second term in Eqn.~(\ref{Potential}) are present, there is an exponentially large number of degenerate ground states that are not separated by barriers.
+The long-range nature of the Coulomb interaction is taken care of using Ewald summation on a parallelogram-shaped super unit cell with periodic boundary conditions.\cite{1996CoPhC..95...73T} When only nearest neighbor interactions in the second term in Eqn.~(\ref{Potential}) are present, there is an exponentially large number of degenerate ground states that are not separated by barriers.
 The inclusion of a Coulomb tail lifts the degeneracy and creates barriers between different configurations.

-To obtain these metastable states numerically, we start with a completely random configuration and lower the energy by random single-particle moves until the stability criterion is explicitly met.
-We find for $x=1$ that the number of metastable states increases exponentially with the system size, $N_{ms} \sim 2^{\alpha N}$\footnote{See online supplementary information}, see Fig. \ref{metastates}.
-This scaling is consistent with typical models of glass formation that exhibit an exponential number of metastable states, such as the random Sherrington-Kirkpatrick model \cite{Debenedetti:2001bh,Bray:1980cy,Monasson:1995dw,Cavagna:2004gm}.
+To obtain an ensemble of unique metastable states numerically, we start with a completely random configuration and lower the energy by random single-particle moves (including nonlocal moves) until the stability criterion is explicitly met.
+This means that we checked all the possible short- and long-range moves to make sure none of such moves can increase the energy.

+Once we have a metastable configuration, we check whether it is a unique configuration.
+We explicitly check uniqueness by comparing the newfound configuration to all the earlier found metastable states, including all $6L^2$ possible rotations and translations.
+The result for the counting of the number of metastable states is shown in Table \ref{TableNMS}.
+We have for a given system size $L$ a collection of $M$ random initial configurations, from which a stable configuration is constructed as described above.
+This way we find a set of $N_{ms}(M)$ unique metastable states.

+Note that we explicitly refrain from using any approximate procedures that would allow us to study bigger systems.\cite{Mobius1992} At the one hand, we already find sufficient convergence of results to make claims about the functional form of the low-energy density of states.
+On the other hand, the use of an approximate procedure without explicitly checking the stability criterion prevents us from correctly counting the number of metastable states.